 - It is not acceptable to merely make minor modifications to another publication’s wording or to duplicate its story structure.
 Writers should produce stories with original phrasing and structure and with additional information and context.

 - On the rare occasion when we can’t confirm a critical fact that another publication has reported, we must credit the fact to that publication.
 If you are ever unsure about the use of such material, consult your manager or editor-in-chief.

-- There are instances when it is acceptable to use your own words as they appeared in previous Newsweek stories—this should be limited to background information.
+- There are instances when it is acceptable to use your own words as they appeared in previous WNN stories—this should be limited to background information.
 Examples include very brief descriptions of the Mueller investigation, the government shutdown, the history of migrant caravans, a summary of charges in an ongoing trial.
 Please do this sparingly and always flag to your editor when filing the story.

 - It is not acceptable to cut and paste paragraphs from one of your previous stories into another one.

-- It is not acceptable to use your own words if they were published by another publication; it is also a violation of the rules to use the words of your Newsweek colleagues (except in a brief quotation, explicitly attributed and linked).
+- It is not acceptable to use your own words if they were published by another publication; it is also a violation of the rules to use the words of your WNN colleagues (except in a brief quotation, explicitly attributed and linked).

 - Notify your manager or editor-in-chief if you feel that another publication has plagiarized your work.

 Mass casualty events are always confusing; do not rely on information from social media.